5 Things to do Now, to Make your Expat Taxes Easier in 2023

 - MyExpatTaxes has over 1,000 4 and 5-star reviews across Google, TrustPilot, and Facebook.
 So, while the awards are fantastic, our clients make the work most rewarding.

-Filing in 2022
+Filing in 2023

 Haven’t filed yet this year?
 No problem!
-If you filed an extension you have until October 15th (October 16th in 2023) to finish your tax return.
+If you filed an extension you have until October 15th to finish your tax return.
 If you didn’t file an extension you should file right away to minimize the chances of paying late fees or fines.
 Never filed?
 No biggie.
 We can help you by using the Streamlined Procedure to get you caught up and in good standing with the IRS.